Azure-Samples/azure-openai-rag-workshop/docs/sections/java-quarkus/06-chat-api.md

 ```java
 import com.azure.identity.DefaultAzureCredentialBuilder;
 ```
-Then add this code to retrieve the token to build the `AzureOpenAIChatModel`
+Then add this code to retrieve the token to build the `AzureOpenAIChatModel`:

 ```java
 AzureOpenAiChatModel model;